iiotntust/1131modbus/Modbus_IIoT/Readme.md

 #### 1. Install the software and connect the device
 1. Download and install the software.
-2. Download the arduino file and open it on you computers
+2. Download the arduino file and open it on your computers

 #### 2. Configure your IIoT platform
 1. Sign into your Losant accounts and add a standalone device